navgurukul/newton/technical-readings-101/blockchain.md

 # Blockchain
-A digital ledger in which transactions made in bitcoin or another cryptocurrency are recorded serially and publicly.
+Blockchain is a digital ledger in which transactions made in bitcoin or another cryptocurrency are recorded serially and publicly.
 ## Ledger
 Ledger is a book of records which maintain financial transactions.